2011 BC First Nations Art Recipients Honoured

 Mitchell added, “Each artist has a unique way of transforming natural materials into carefully crafted objects of art.
 The beauty of the past is at the centre of every piece, whether traditional or contemporary.
 I congratulate the 2011 award recipients for their outstanding achievements.”

-The five juried award recipients will receive $5,000 and the seal of the British Columbia Creative Achievement Award for First Nations Art.
+Five juried award recipients received $5,000 and the seal of the British Columbia Creative Achievement Award for First Nations’ Art.
+Below are their names:

 Dr. Robert Belton, Associate Professor of Art History at UBC Okanagan and a director of the BC Achievement Foundation, chaired an independent jury panel that selected the 2011 award recipients.
 The jurors included Reg Davidson, internationally acclaimed Haida artist and past recipient; Brenda Crabtree, Aboriginal Program Manager, Emily Carr University of Art + Design; Bill McLennan, Curator, Pacific Northwest, UBC Museum of Anthropology; and Cathi Charles Wherry, Art Program Manager, First People’s Heritage, Language and Culture Council.

 The British Columbia Achievement Foundation was established and endowed by the Province of British Columbia in 2003 to celebrate excellence and achievement in the arts, humanities, enterprise and community service.
 For information on British Columbia Achievement Foundation, visit www.bcachievement.com.